simasR/salesforce-gha/README.md

 ```
   - this will pop up your browser, log in, click Allow.

-Now we have Your project connected to both Git and Salesforce!
+Now we have your project connected to both Git and Salesforce!

 ## Setting up Actions!